RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ## UFUID
 ^[Top](#top)

-The card is positioned as "sealable UID", so that means you could use the same commands, as you could use for UID chip in a default state.
-But after the sealing (changing the configuration) card will not answer to the backdoor commands and will behave as a normal Mifare Classic card.
+The tag is positioned as "sealable UID", so that means you could use the same commands, as you could use for UID chip in a default state.
+But after the sealing (changing the configuration) tag will not answer to the backdoor commands and will behave as a normal Mifare Classic tag.

-*But at the same time there is some unidentified behavior, which doesn't fully corresponds the protocol and original Mifare Classic cards.
-So the card could be filtered out with a protocol-based filters (i.e. Iron Logic OTP2 filter).*
+*But at the same time there is some unidentified behavior, which doesn't fully corresponds the protocol and original Mifare Classic tags.
+So the tag could be filtered out with a protocol-based filters (i.e. Iron Logic OTP2 filter).*

 ### Characteristics
 ^[Top](#top)